We’ve broken out each stage of the retirement journey and laid out steps you can take to prepare yourself for the retirement you’ve been dreaming of.

 Contributing to your RRSPs is especially beneficial if you expect to be in a lower tax bracket in retirement than you are now.
 The tax deductions you’ll receive by contributing in that higher tax bracket will be of greater savings to you.

-“Having all of your retirement income derived from your RRSP and other fully taxable sources can create a high tax bill in retirement and possibly affect other income sources,” said ATB Investor Services, Senior Solutions Analyst of Financial Planning, Linda Lamarche.
+“Having all of your retirement income derived from your RRSP and other fully taxable sources can create a high tax bill in retirement and possibly affect other income sources,” says Linda Lamarche, a senior financial planning specialist with ATB Wealth.

 “Therefore, having some of your retirement income provided from the assets in a Tax-Free Savings Account (TFSA) would be beneficial as you can withdraw those assets tax-free.”